-You might find this hard to believe and maybe even straight-up silly, but getting really, really, stupidly cold might just be one of the keys to unlocking some of your potential and being the best dad you can be.
+You might find this hard to believe and likely even straight-up silly, but getting really, really, stupidly cold might just be one of the keys to unlocking some of your overall potential and help you be the best dad you can be.

 If you’re unfamiliar with the concept of the cold being anything more than something worth cursing at violently in the middle of January in New England I encourage you to watch the following podcasts with Wim Hof.

-I first learned of the Dutch master of the cold — otherwise known as “The Iceman” — on the “Joe Rogan Experience” and found him to be fascinating and enlightening for introducing me to this concept but also about bringing attention to the capability of the human body to stretch past its currently accepted limitations.
+I first learned of the Dutch master of the cold — otherwise known as “The Iceman” — on the “Joe Rogan Experience.”
+This tremendously fascinating individual introduced me to this concept of embracing the cold but also to the capability of the human body to stretch past its currently accepted limitations.

 By now you’re wondering what this has to do with being a good dad.

-While I’ve yet to incorporate full mountain climbing in shorts into my routine (like he did on Everest), the Iceman has inspired me to try to work the cold into my daily mix more often to see what it might enhance.
+While I’ve yet to incorporate full mountain climbing in shorts into my routine, the Iceman has inspired me to try to work the cold into my daily mix more often to see what it might enhance.

 At the end of every shower I take now, I practice doing some Wim Hof-style breaths (download the app below to see how it’s done) and turn the dial all the way cold and just soak that in for a few minutes.

 It’s wild the rush of life you get just from doing that.

 Instant clear-headedness, relief from tension and inflammation and just an overall tangible sense of calmness compared to when I stepped into the shower.